What types of MSN programs are offered at USC College of Nursing?

 - Curriculum Vitae.

 - Current unencumbered RN license in the state you practice.
+Upload a copy from the Board of Nursing with your application.

 When is the application due date?